Downtown Baltimore Focus Areas.

 • 4

-Explore and Streamline Public Performance Licensing in Support of Busking & Street Performance arrow
+Explore and Streamline Public Performance Licensing in Support of Busking & Street Performance

 As part of its efforts to enhance downtown vibrancy, the city is evaluating public performance licensing to encourage busking and street performances.
 Recognizing the importance of creative expression and cultural enrichment in urban spaces, this process aims to harness the energy and talent of local artists to create a dynamic and engaging city environment.
 By permitting busking and street performances, the city seeks to attract visitors to downtown areas, offering unique and spontaneous entertainment experiences.
 These performances not only add to the city's cultural landscape but also serve as a platform for local artists to showcase their talents and connect with the community.
 Additionally, busking and street performances have the potential to bolster the local economy by drawing crowds to downtown businesses and restaurants, stimulating spending and supporting the livelihoods of artists.